-Parental burnout is on the rise in the UK, especially after COVID-19 and lockdowns.
-The term “burnout” is usually associated with high-flying careers – people who work excessive hours and sacrifice their work-life balance for success in their job, or people so focussed on a cause that they neglect all other aspects of their lives.
+Parental burnout is on the rise in the UK, the term “burnout” is usually associated with high-flying careers – people who work excessive hours and sacrifice their work-life balance for success in their job, or people so focussed on a cause that they neglect all other aspects of their lives.

 However, it is not just work-related matters that can cause burnout.
 Parenting, which could also be viewed as a full-time “job”, can also have risk factors that can, if left unchecked, lead to burnout.
 The biggest difference between the two is that you can resign from a job, removing yourself from the situation that is causing you excessive stress and find yourself a less stressful, more fulfilling role.

 Parenting, however, is a lifetime commitment; resigning is not really an option.
 This is why it is so important to recognise the signs of any impending parental burnout and begin to put strategies in place to deal with it before total burnout happens.